isobelbarrott/Landmarking/cran-comments.md

 * This is a new release
 * Replaced \dontrun{} with \donttest{} in examples
 * Added a link to methods in the description
-* Fix bugs for coxph survival model
+* Correct coxph survival model with no competing risks
-* Fix bugs for Brier score calculations
+* Correct Brier score calculations with no competing risks
+* Correct the calculation of slopes